-Communist times, a Bureau B human target was termed a figurant ― a dummy, poser, silly, someone to pretend.
-In colloquial Polish, a term to get along with thieves and their jargons.
-A surveillance task would be worded as
+Communist times, a Bureau B human target was nicknamed figurant ― a dummy, poser, silly, someone to pretend.
+In colloquial Polish, a term to get along with thieves and their jargon.
+A surveillance task would be worded as,

 The operative toolkit

 An operative toolkit from the times of the Polish People's Republic would look capable of influencing stone as well as people.
 People also were “broken”, that is, forced in the service.

 The law naturally did not have specific commendation on use of objects as here in the picture, and the services' sarcasm did not require a permit.

 Polish services continue to disdain the approach, that where the law does not provide, the matter should remain out of the agency's capable hand.
 There is no bill to regulate the services' “intimate activity”.